-With 3 meals and a snack, this meal plan prioritizes nutritious foods to meet the increased demands of breastfeeding but in a realistic way
+With 3 meals and a snack, this meal plan prioritizes nutritious foods to meet the increased demands of breastfeeding but in a realistic way.
+Follow it as is, or just use as inspiration to try and meet your nutrition needs and find recipes based on your preferences.

 This post does contain Amazon affiliate links.
 At no additional cost to you, I receive a small compensation when a purchase is made.